MStasiw/Configure_Xerox-WC-3615-6605/README.md

 - through nested execution of the wrapper/main/parent script [`WC 3615 & 6605_InputLoop.Wrapper.ps1`](https://github.com/MStasiw/Configure_Xerox-WC-3615-6605/blob/0f1f700e294f2586c30502df497972b2ab577182/WC%203615%20&%206605_InputLoop.Wrapper.ps1) which calls all included subscripts against each valid and ICMP reachable network printer which is specified by IP or DNS address in a text file (newline delimited) who's filepath must be specified as an argument.

 ## Implementation ##
-Through reverse-engineering of HTML and JavaScript of web pages servered by the printer's Embedded Web Server (EWS), also known as 'CWIS' on older Xerox models and documentation, determined parameters and value syntax for payload submitted in HTTP POST transactions.
+Through reverse-engineering of HTML and JavaScript of web pages servered by the printer's Embedded Web Server (EWS), also known as 'CWIS' on older Xerox models and documentation, determined parameters and value syntax for form data payload submitted in HTTP POST transactions.

 #### Note: ####
  - ***Form values are hardcoded with that which is approapriate for printers in a Walmart Canada network environment, but can easily be substituted for whatever is approapriate for your network/preferences.***